-Because point reads (key/value lookups on the item ID) are the most efficient kind of read, you should make sure your item ID has a meaningful value so you can fetch your items with a point read (instead of a query) when possible.
+Because point reads (key/value lookups on the item ID and partition key) are the most efficient kind of read, you should make sure your item ID has a meaningful value so you can fetch your items with a point read (instead of a query) when possible.

 Request units for queries are dependent on a number of factors.
 For example, the number of Azure Cosmos DB items loaded/returned, the number of lookups against the index, the query compilation time etc. details.
 Azure Cosmos DB guarantees that the same query when executed on the same data will always consume the same number of request units even with repeat executions.
 The query profile using query execution metrics gives you a good idea of how the request units are spent.

 In some cases you may see a sequence of 200 and 429 responses, and variable request units in a paged execution of queries, that is because queries will run as fast as possible based on the available RUs.
 You may see a query execution break into multiple pages/round trips between server and client.
 For example, 10,000 items may be returned as multiple pages, each charged based on the computation performed for that page.
 When you sum across these pages, you should get the same number of RUs as you would get for the entire query.

 The performance and the throughput consumed by queries (including user-defined functions) mostly depend on the function body.
 The easiest way to find out how much time the query execution is spent in the UDF and the number of RUs consumed, is by enabling the query metrics.
 If you use the .NET SDK, here are sample query metrics returned by the SDK: